 If you skip a court date for a misdemeanor charge, your failure to appear charge will be considered a misdemeanor.
 Misdemeanor failure to appear is punishable by a maximum of one year in jail and up to $2,500 in fines.
 A Virginia felony failure to appear charge may result in $2,500 in fines and one to five years in jail.

 In either case, if you fail to appear in Virginia court, you will forfeit your bond and may be charged with violation of your probation and have your suspended sentence revoked.
-The Judge has the option to issue a contempt citation for failing to appear and this carries a fine up to $250 and up to 10 days in jail.
-Oftentimes this is done when people fail to appear, but be aware that the Judge has the option to issue the misdemeanor or felony failure to appear offense and those carry harder penalties.
+The judge has the option to issue a contempt citation for failing to appear and this carries a fine up to $250 and up to 10 days in jail.
+Oftentimes this is done when people fail to appear, but be aware that the judge has the option to issue the misdemeanor or felony failure to appear offense and those carry harsher penalties.
 You never can be sure what a judge will do so you need to make sure you attend all court dates or have documentation for why you missed court.

 Failure to appear in Virginia has serious legal consequences.
 If you have intentionally or unintentionally missed a court date, it is in your best interest to act quickly by contacting an experienced Virginia failure to appear lawyer for a proactive approach, which can help you avoid unnecessary penalties.

 Some of the criminal violations that the Commonwealth can charge you with are more serious than others.
 They carry higher penalties, and the impact they have on your life moving forward is much more significant.
 But even if you have been charged with a far less serious crime, and the penalties might not be that much of an impediment in your life, you need to appear at the court any time the Commonwealth issues a summon for your appearance.
 If you fail to appear for a court date, you only create more legal issues for yourself.
-What originally started out as a less serious criminal violation can be insure greater penalties when combined with a failure to appear charge.
+What originally started out as a less serious criminal violation can be incur greater penalties when combined with a failure to appear charge.